creepystefan/realdashesphome/readme.md

 # ESPHome - Realdash CAN
 - working with Framework IDF and Arduino
 - incomming Data is "FLOAT",    not "UINT8 UINT16, UINT32"
+- YAML Example is for WIFI Connection to REALDASH (TCP)
+- Cable Connection with uart: also possible

 ```yaml
 external_components: